 Cookies and Crafts always bring smiles from our seniors.

 Sometimes when the Slightly Off Key Stringalongs perform, the residents like to dance.

 Grandparents Raising Grandchildren

 In 2010, our members wanted to recognize and honor these grandparents for their dedication and willingness to raise their grandchildren, a 24/7 responsibility.
 A decision was made to sponsor a holiday appreciation dinner for these grandparents.
-Our volunteers created a restaurant atmosphere, prepared all of the food and served the grandparents dinner.
+Our volunteers created a restaurant atmosphere, prepared all of the food and served dinner to the grandparents.
 Some of the grandparents stated that it was the first time they had ever been served dinner!
-And so the tradition began, a tradition that has involved many dedicated of our volunteers.

-Operation School Bell for the grandchildren and the Grandparent Holiday Appreciation Dinner continue to be important components of our philanthropic programs.
-In addition, we sponsor several special “respite” activities for the grandparents each year.
-Such activities have included a trip to Airlie Gardens, an historic trolly ride and a boat trip down the Cape Fear River.
-Our chapter look forward to our continuing involvement with the Grandparent Support Network, an involvement that has created many lasting relationships.
+Operation School Bell has now expanded into many of our community schools, and it covers the grandchildren who qualify for this program.
+Operation School Bell and sponsoring a variety of activities for Grandparents Raising Grandchildren continue to be important components of our philanthropic programs.
+Such events have included: a trip to Airlie Gardens; an historic trolley ride; a boat trip down the Cape Fear River and a holiday dinner.
+Our chapter looks forward to our continuing involvement with the Grandparent Support Network, an involvement that has created many lasting relationships.